 When it comes to supporting your bone health through diet, there needs to be a focus of a number of nutrients, and in a suitable balance to each other.
 When it comes to thinking about bone health, the ‘cake analogy’ can be useful.
-Flour (like calcium in your bones) is one of key ingredients in a cake, but without other key ingredients such as butter, sugar or eggs (magnesium, zinc or copper in the world of bones), you don’t have anything that nearly resembles or functions as a cake.
+Flour (like calcium in your bones) is one of the key ingredients in a cake, but without other key ingredients such as butter, sugar or eggs (magnesium, zinc or copper in the world of bones), you don’t have anything that nearly resembles or functions as a cake.

 Therefore, when it comes to supporting our bones through diet, including a wide variety of fresh foods is important, but interestingly plant-based foods are also an important consideration – these foods will have naturally occurring calcium in, but crucially they will also have good amounts of magnesium and other micronutrients too.

 It’s also not only important to include more of the good stuff, but also omitting things from our diet which may cause problems.
-Fizzy drinks for example, can have adverse effects on our bones and the acidic load they put on our bodies can risk leaching the beneficial nutrients from where they need to be.
+Fizzy drinks, for example, can have adverse effects on our bones and the acidic load they put on our bodies can risk leaching the beneficial nutrients from where they need to be.

 3 - Make a move

 Now, diet and supplements aren’t the only factors to consider when it comes to bone health, we should assess lifestyle habits too.
 Sedentary lifestyles are never going to be helpful, which comes as no surprise, but even if you partake in regular exercise, did you know it should be weight-bearing exercise for best effects?
-This means exercise such as cycling or swimming perhaps wouldn’t be as beneficial as options such as walking or playing tennis.
+This means exercises such as cycling or swimming perhaps wouldn’t be as beneficial as options such as walking or playing tennis.

 Another obvious consideration when it comes to bone health is how much time you spend outdoors.
-It has to be said that dietary sources of vitamin D are pretty limited, so therefore, we really rely on sunlight to get our daily dose.
+It has to be said that dietary sources of vitamin D are pretty limited, so, therefore, we really rely on sunlight to get our daily dose.
 Getting outdoors, even for 10 minutes in the morning or on your lunch break, can really help to up your intake.

 4– Don’t dis the supplements